bubba-94/Chas-Academy-SUVx24/Course 4(Development in Embedded Systems)/C++/Workshop 10/Timers.md

 ## Implementations

     * What is a 555 timer, integrated circuit?
+        Also called a precision timer,
         * How does it work?
     * What entails the library "FspTimer.h"?
+        Is a library for different FspTimer components implemented in one library
         * What kind of components depends on this library?
         * On what platforms is this components compatible/available?